Webinar: Using Cycling Impedance to Assess the Potential Benefits of New Cycling Infrastructure

 Impedance functions measure the relative difficulty of travel, primarily through travel time.
 They play a crucial role in deciding which transportation infrastructure projects get funded, yet there is little research on how to measure cycling impedance.
 Existing impedance functions are insufficient because they don't consider cycling on hills, with high-speed traffic, or on dedicated cycling infrastructure.

-In this webinar, Ph.D. candidate Reid Passmore of Georgia Tech will share his dissertation research on developing cycling-specific impedance functions which measure the relative difficulty of travel using cycling trajectory data for the BikewaySim calculator.
+In this webinar, Ph.D. candidate Reid Passmore of Georgia Tech shared his dissertation research on developing cycling-specific impedance functions which measure the relative difficulty of travel using cycling trajectory data for the BikewaySim calculator.
 These impedances are applied to a 250-square-mile Metro Atlanta study area network to assess the impact of 38 planned bicycle facilities on 3.6 million trips from the Atlanta Regional Commission Activity-Based Model.
 Planners, engineers, and advocacy groups can utilize the framework to evaluate proposed cycling infrastructure and prioritize projects that stand to reduce the most cycling impedance.

 Speakers